chenshuo/leanstl/docs/index.md

 Tested on Debian 8 with GCC 4.9.2

+    code/         # Code
+        build.sh  # build all executables
     docs/         # This document
-    tutorial/     # Code
-        build.sh  # build all executables